marcos-diazg/bimm143_S23/schedule.md

 ---

-For Fall 2022 class will meet twice a week on Tu/Th 9:30-12:30 pm in TATA 2501 ([Map](https://goo.gl/maps/Cd8z9Zexx6q){:target="_blank"}).
-Supporting online course components will be made available on a weekly basis via this public facing website.

-Clicking on the topics below will take you to corresponding video lectures, hands-on "lab session" supporting walk-through screencasts, required reading material and homework assignments.
+For the Fall 2022 quarter we will meet twice a week on Tuesday and Thursday at 9:30-12:30 pm in TATA 2501 ([Map](https://goo.gl/maps/Cd8z9Zexx6q){:target="_blank"}).
+Clicking on the topics below will take you to supporting class content including video lectures, hands-on "lab session" sheets, walk-through screencasts, required reading material and homework assignments.

 <br>